xAnDrOm3dAx/calculator-app/README.md

 ## My process

-I used multiple sources to compile the code needed, and I refactored the code in my own way to get a better understanding of what is happening and to make it work.
+I used multiple sources to learn and compile the code needed, and I refactored the code in my own way to get a better understanding of what is happening and to make it work.

 ### Built with